 The best use of LFG might be assessed today, as follows:

-- where access is available for a power outlet (grid supply) to a nearby high voltage line as an existing electrical connection, or can be installed at minimal cost continue in the past.
-This can be the best use especially if a local farm or business nearby is available to pay for a supply of heat.
+- where access is available for a power outlet (grid supply) to a nearby high voltage line as an existing electrical connection, and can be installed at minimal cost.
+This can be the best use, especially if a local farm or business nearby is available to pay for a supply of heat.
 Purification provided for the gas prior to its use in the generator units, would be at a low-level simply to reduce corrosion.

 - where no access to a high voltage power line for the supply of electrical power is available, or installation would be expensive, full purification is likely to be the best use.
 Purification applied is to full natural gas standards making the LFG into “biomethane” suitable for vehicle use.
-Compression on-site is then applied and the landfill operator will then be able to use the renewable Compressed Natural Gas (CNG) as fuel for the landfill vehicles and often also for fueling refuse collection and other fleet vehicles.
+Compression on-site is then applied and the landfill operator will then be able to use the renewable Compressed Natural Gas (CNG).
+For example, it can be used as fuel for the landfill vehicles and often also for fueling refuse collection and other fleet vehicles.

 LFG and Old Landfills